Rose, Cpl. Willard

 The mobile kitchens moved right along with the rest of the battalion.
 In the opinion of the men, the food was not very good because the damp air made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili – which they called “Iron Rations” – that they carried in their backpacks and choked down.
 Water was scarce and men went days without shaving and many shaved their heads to keep cool.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

 After the maneuvers, the battalion was ordered to Camp Polk.
 On the side of a hill, the members of the battalion learned that they were not being released from federal service.
 Instead, they were being sent overseas as part of “Operation PLUM.”
-Within hours, many of the members of the battalion believed that they had figured out that PLUM stood for the Philippines, Luzon, Manila.
+Within hours, many of the members of the battalion believed that they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
 There is no proof that this was true.
-Men who were married or 29 years old or older had the opportunity to resign from federal service.
-Replacements for the men came from the 753rd Tank Battalion.
+Men who were married with dependents, 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas, had the opportunity to resign from federal service.
+Replacements for the men came from the 753rd Tank Battalion who volunteered or had their names drawn from a hat.

 Many of the members of the battalion were given furloughs so that they could say goodbye to family and friends.
+It is known Morris was given a seven-day leave home.
 The battalion’s new tanks which came from the 753rd Tank Battalion and the 3rd Armor Division were loaded onto flat cars, on different trains.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.

 When they arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
-Other men were simply replaced.
-The soldiers spent their time putting cosmoline on anything that they thought would rust.
+Other men were simply replaced with men sent to the island as replacements.

-The 192nd was boarded onto the U.S.A.T.
-Gen. Hugh L. Scott and sailed on Monday, October 27.
+The 192nd boarded the USAT Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-They learned about their tanks’ 37-millimeter guns and the 30 caliber machine guns.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
-On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
-It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the U.S.A.T.
-President Calvin Coolidge.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+It was at this time it was joined by, the heavy cruiser, the USS Louisville, and, another transport, the USAT President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
-During the night, while they slept, the ships had crossed the International Dateline.
+During the night, while they slept, the ships crossed the International Dateline.

 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
-At 3:00 P.M., as they left the ship, a Marine was checking off their names.
+At 3:00 P.M., as they left the ship, a Marine was checking off the names of the enlisted men.
 When someone said his name, the Marine responded with, “Hello sucker.”
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks with the help of the 17th Ordnance Company.
-From there, they rode a narrow-gauge train to Ft.
-Stotsenburg.
+Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks with 17th Ordnance.
+Most of the men rode a train to the fort.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else, that could carry the wounded, was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.